codesystems/meta/emails/landing/thankyou.md

 Thank you for your interest in Turbo.net!

-A member of our sales team will be in touch with you shortly.
+A member of our team will be in touch with you shortly.

 Your account manager will set you up with a free evaluation of Turbo and answer your implementation questions.